 Rising Stars to Watch

 Young chefs like 24-year-old Ethan Cole are making waves.
 His pop-up, “Dirt & Dreaming,” features foraged greens and heritage grains.
-“This is our time,” he said, smiling as he served a quail dish.
+“This is our time,” he says, smiling as he serve a quail dish.

 His work shows a future where tradition and new ideas come together.
 It’s a city where food bridges generations and places.